zerobounce/zero-bounce-java-sdk-setup/README.md

 ## How to use the sample project

 1. Build the JAR file for the SDK project.
 2. Make sure there's no other JAR located in the maven cache file.
-On my machine, it is located here: `/.m2/repository/com/zerobounce/java/zerobouncesdk/`
+On my machine, it is located here: `/.m2/repository/com/zerobounce/in/java/zerobouncesdk/`
 3. Run the following command from the root of the project:
     ```shell
     mvn org.apache.maven.plugins:maven-install-plugin:2.3.1:install-file \
         -Dfile=zero-bounce-sdk/out/artifacts/zerobouncesdk_jar/zerobouncesdk.jar \
-        -DgroupId=com.zerobounce.java \
+        -DgroupId=com.zerobounce.in.java \
         -DartifactId=zerobouncesdk \
         -Dversion=1.1.3 \
         -Dpackaging=jar \